Michaelda-Nti/ELKStackProject/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-- Copy the playbook file to /etc/ansible
+- Copy the [ansible yaml file.txt](https://github.com/Michaelda-Nti/ELKStackProject/files/7555859/ansible.yaml.file.txt) file and the [ansible host file.txt](https://github.com/Michaelda-Nti/ELKStackProject/files/7555937/ansible.host.file.txt) file to /etc/ansible

-- Update the hosts file to include the private IP address of the machines you want the playbook to run on.
+- Update the [ansible host file.txt](https://github.com/Michaelda-Nti/ELKStackProject/files/7555937/ansible.host.file.txt) file to include the private IP address of the machines you want the playbook to run on.
 If the hosts file does not exist, create one in the /etc/ansible folder and add the IP addresses as shown in the example below:

 [webservers]
 10.0.0.5 ansible_python_interpreter=/usr/bin/python3